vhtq18w/ukarmimg/README.md

 =======
 ## Dependencies

 All images will create from scratch by debootstrap, then generate to images or isos, so you need install some Ubuntu(Debian) tools.
-This is a necessary dependencies list: `debootstrap qemu-user-static qemu-debootstrap syslinux squashfs-tools genisoimage`.
+This is a necessary dependencies list: `debootstrap qemu-user-static qemu-debootstrap squashfs-tools genisoimage`.

 ## Document